Why We Named our Baby Hazel | The Biblical Meaning

 Hagar Gives God a Name

-God gives her instructions — to go back to her mistress — and tells her she will bear a son.
+God gives her instructions — to go back to her mistress — and tells Hagar she will bear a son.
 His name will become Ishmael, which means “God hears“, “because the Lord heard thy affliction” (Genesis 16:11).
 She returns back to Abraham’s household, finding strength in knowing that God hears and sees her.
 Hagar calls out the name of Lord that spake unto her and says El Roi (Hebrew: אל ראי), “Thou God seest me” (Genesis 16:13).
 She says, Have I also in this place looked at him that seeth me?
 Meaning, I saw the One who sees me.

 Hagar felt seen and known—which is all anyone really wants.
 It gave her the courage to face her dire circumstances with the confidence that God was with her, watching over her, never going to let her go.